aaryan-rampal/HaveIBeenPwned-API-checker/README.md

 Compile and run 'Makefile.java' using the following command: javac MakeFile.java && java MakeFile.java

+Make the 'a.sh' bash file executable: chmod +x a.sh

-Run the 'a.sh' bash file using the following command: ./a.sh
+Run the bash file: ./a.sh

 The contents of the databse containing your password will be outputted to the terminal.